The Rapid Spec Sprint

 What we need from you

 The Rapid Spec Sprint works when decisions are fast and written.
-This keeps the build phase predictable.

 • A single decision-maker for scope tradeoffs